DBraun/TD-Faust/README.md

 </pre>
 </details>

 This means that you can pass a CHOP containing those three parameter names to the second input of the Faust CHOP.
-You can even make this CHOP have the same sample rate as the Faust CHOP and lower the `Block Size` to 1 in order to have no-latency control of the parameters.
+You can even make this CHOP have the same sample rate as the Faust CHOP in order to have no-latency control of the parameters.

 In a *polyphonic* example with `Group Voices` enabled, this is an example of the important printout section: